Epsom (Vic.)

 Employment performance in Epsom exceeds national averages across key labour market indicators

-Epsom has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 3.4% as of September 2025, lower than the Rest of Vic.'s rate of 3.8%.
+Epsom has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 3.4% in the past year, with an estimated employment growth of 2.3%.
+As of September 2025, 2661 residents were employed while the unemployment rate was 0.4% below Rest of Vic.'s rate of 3.8%.

-Agriculture, forestry & fishing is under-represented, at only 1.8% of Epsom's workforce compared to Rest of Vic.'s 7.5%.
-Employment opportunities locally may be limited, as indicated by Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 2.4%, labour force by 3.1%, raising the unemployment rate by 0.6 percentage points.
-In contrast, Rest of Vic. saw employment decline of 0.7% and labour force decline of 0.6%.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with a state unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Epsom's employment mix suggests local employment should increase by 6.3% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing showed lower representation at 1.8% versus the regional average of 7.5%.
+Employment opportunities appeared limited locally, as indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, employment levels increased by 2.3%, labour force increased by 3.0%, causing the unemployment rate to rise by 0.6 percentage points.
+By comparison, Rest of Vic. recorded an employment decline of 0.7% and a labour force decline of 0.6%.
+According to Jobs and Skills Australia's national employment forecasts from May-25, national employment was forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Epsom's employment mix suggested local employment should increase by 6.3% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment